UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/trigrams/trigrams.rst.txt

 Be sure to use TDD as you develop the "clean up" code: write a test for one feature, and then make sure your code passes that test.

 Lather, rinse and repeat.

+There are a number of tests for cleaning up the code commented out in the test file.
+Feel free to use these as a starting point.

 **Hints:**